About the Program

 How it works:

-Community Engagement Scholars (CE Scholars) enroll as AmeriCorps members on a part-time basis through AmeriCorps Education Award Only program.
-In exchange for completing 300 hours of service over one year, Scholars receive a partial Education Award, which can be used to pay for any legitimate educational expense.
+Community Engagement Scholars (CE Scholars) formally enroll in the Scholars program. (previously this required students to enroll as AmeriCorps members on a part-time basis through AmeriCorps Education Award Only program; however, now the program is funded internally as one of Duquesne's signature initiatives).
+In exchange for completing a successful term of service over one academic year, Scholars receive a scholarship for $1,175, which can be used to pay for any legitimate educational expense.

 Typically, CE Scholars are paired with an academic department in collaboration with the Office of Service-Learning to assist with community partnerships, community-based research projects, service-learning courses, or other community-engagement efforts.
 In cooperation with faculty mentors, CE Scholars will develop an Action Plan for their term of service that includes the following three components:

 - University-Based Work: CE Scholars spend 4-5 hours each week within their departmental position.
 Department work could include holding office hours for students enrolled in service-learning courses, developing lesson plans, grading papers, meeting with faculty mentors, or managing student volunteers.